Made with bacon, lettuce, tomatoes, and a creamy dressing, this BLT Salad is a delicious spin on a classic BLT sandwich.

 This BLT salad is best served immediately after preparation.
 The croutons and bacon will lose their crunch if stored in the refrigerator once tossed in the dressing.

-If you would like to prepare this salad in advance, it is best to prepare the dressing, bake the bacon, and chop washed and dried lettuce, and store the components separately in the refrigerator for up to 3 days.
+If you would like to prepare this salad in advance, it is best to prepare the dressing, bake the bacon, chop washed and dried lettuce, and store the components separately in the refrigerator for up to 3 days.
 Do not chop or slice tomatoes until ready to serve the salad.
 When ready to serve, toss the lettuce, dressing, and chopped bacon together with freshly sliced tomatoes, croutons, and chives.

 More Easy Salad Recipes